babelfish-for-postgresql/babelfish_project_website/_client/c.md

 }
 ```

-In our example, we have compiled the code using GCC:
+Compile the code with GCC:

 ```bash
 gcc main_01.c -lsybdb -I/usr/include/ -o main_01
 ```

-Two things are of crucial importance to compile the code: The -I flag tells the
+Two things are of crucial importance when compiling the code:

-compiler where to look for the header files. -lsydbd ensures that the FreeTDS
+- You should include the -I option to tell the compiler where to look for the header files.
-library is properly linked.
-The binary created is called main\_01.
+- Include the -lsydbd option to ensure that the FreeTDS library is properly linked.

-The first thing the code does is to include some header files.
-What we see here
-are sybfront.h, sybdb.h and syberror.h.
-In the next step, we define message and
-error handlers.
-Without these functions, the code can be executed normally, but the
-user experience won't be what people usually expect from a proper application.
-That's why it makes sense to have such functions around.
-In our case, all they do
-is to send messages to stderr.
-However, it is up to you how you want to handle
-the log.

-Then we can already get into the structures and continue the creation of our
-connection.
-It is usually not strictly necessary to set the desired port as
-an environment variable, but we have found it useful to do that in many cases.
-An
-example how to achieve that has been included in this sample.

-Finally the connection is opened (dbopen) and we check for errors.
-Overall more
-code is needed than in the case of a simple libpq program, but it is not too
-complicated either.

-### What can go wrong?

-FreeTDS does not want to work out of the box without a configuration file.
-In
-case things go wrong, the error message might look like this:
+This example creates a binary named `main\_01`.

+This is a simple example, but it highlights the behaviors that you'll need to capture as you start developing programs that reach out to Babelfish servers in C.

+### FreeTDS configuration issues

+The following message is caused by a FreeTDS configuration error:

 ```bash
 [hs@fedora tds_test]$ ./main_01